anyone-protocol/sbws/docs/source/implementation.rst

 Additionally ``recent_measurement_failure_count`` will be negative, since it's calculated as ``recent_measurement_attempt_count`` minus all the results.
-While the total number of results in the last 5 days is corrrect, the number of the attempts won't be until 5 days have pass.
+While the total number of results in the last 5 days is correct, the number of the attempts won't be until 5 days have pass.

 Disadvantages